yaobinwen/document-shredded/README.md

 I **strongly believe** understanding `why`s is crucial to using the product correctly, because those `why`s reflect the problems the product is solving.
 Not understanding the `why`s may result in using the product in the wrong context to solve the wrong problem.

+### 6.3 Use a hybrid mode of top-down and bottom-up

+When it comes to explaining a technology, the single top-down or bottom-up approach may not always work the best.
+My personal experience is one probably needs to mix them: sometimes, give the readers an overview of the part to be introduced; sometimes, explain the low-level building blocks and aggregate them into the final topic.

+This is needed probably because the knowledge is not always in a tree structure but in a network structure, so different parts of the network need different methods to explain.

 ## Useful Links

 - [14 Examples of Documentation Mistakes You Are Making](http://blog.screensteps.com/14-examples-of-bad-documentation)